 So as be compatible to the conflicting bitrate requirements of gFEX and eFEX, the module will be built so as to support input data rates of either 11.2 or 12.8 Gb/s on a given input channel.
 Since MGT input channels are organized in quads, with all four channels sharing clock generation, it is assumed that a given quad will be operated on one of the two bitrates only.
 Also, for the relatively small number of channels that are used for high speed output, the input bitrate might need to be chosen for compatibility with the output rate.
 That might create constraints for physical location of certain object types on the FPGA / on the fibre bundles.

-The granularity of the data sent from the electromagnetic calorimeters to the eFEX, for one trigger tower of 0.1×0.1 (, ).
+Algorithms

 Due to the large amount of logic resources in the chosen FPGAs, a significant number of algorithms is expected to be run on the real-time data in parallel.
 Most of the algorithms will be identical or very similar to the ones already introduced for Run-2.
 In addition, plenty of new and more complex algorithms can be added.